Look Up Free Illinois Public Records: Divorce, Marriage, Arrest

 How Do I Find Criminal Records for Free in Illinois?

-The Illinois State Police operates a public criminal records web portal called the Criminal History Information Response Process (CHIRP).
-Before someone commences their criminal record search, they need to first go to the Illinois Department of Innovation and Technology (DoIT) site and register for a State of Illinois Digital ID.
+Before someone commences their criminal record search, they need to first go to the Illinois Department of Innovation & Technology (DoIT) site and register for a State of Illinois Digital ID.
 (In-state visitors are required to have a valid Illinois driver’s license on hand during the signup process.
 Out-of-state visitors have to fill out an alternative form by mail and wait three to four weeks for approval.)

 Once they obtain their sign-in credentials, users need to log in with their Digital ID as well as their CHIRP username and password.
 After registering and submitting an inquiry, site visitors will be directed here: